auth0/docs/articles/services/jumpstart.md

 ## Architectural Review

-The Architectural Review is one working session designed to help you understand what needs to be completed prior to Productive go-live, as well as what needs to be done afterwards regarding your Auth0 integration and usage.
+The Architectural Review phase includes one session designed to help you understand what needs to be completed prior to Productive go-live, as well as what needs to be done afterwards regarding your Auth0 integration and usage.
 Topics covered include:

 * The production checklist
 * Auth0 features